World awaits Iranian response after US hits nuclear sites

 Iranian authorities say more than 400 people have been killed since Israel's attacks began, mostly civilians.
 Israel's bombardment has scythed through much of Iran's military leadership with strikes targeted at bases and residential buildings where senior figures slept.

-Iran has been launching missiles back at Israel, killing at least 24 people over the past nine days, the first time its projectiles have penetrated Israel's defences in large numbers.
-The elite Revolutionary Guards said they had fired 40 missiles at Israel in the latest volley overnight.
+Iran has been launching missiles back at Israel, killing at least 24 people over the past nine days.

 Air raid sirens sounded across most of Israel on Sunday, sending millions of people to safe rooms.